MicrosoftDocs/query-docs/query-languages/dax/isfiltered-function-dax.md

 ---
 # ISFILTERED

 Returns TRUE when the specified table or column is being filtered directly.
-Otherwise returns FALSE.

 ## Syntax